mikeal/killa-beez/README.md

     signals.
   * Another swarm node looks up the public key through the signaling mechanism to exchange initial offers.
-    * Currently this is done via a central server but ideally this would be something more resilient like IPFS.
   * Once a connection is established (using `SimplePeer`) the data channel is multiplexed.
 The substeams are keyed with a `type`.
-* There are currently three types of substeams in the data channel that are ciphered.
+* There are currently two types of substeams in the data channel that are ciphered.
-  * `db` is a pouchdb database replication stream.
-Once established bi-directional replication is setup between each node's internal pouchdb instance.
   * `dnode` is an rpc steam for communication between peers using [dnode]().
   * `relay` Used to proxy data from one peer to another when the intermediate peer has better connectivity.
 The `publicKey` used to setup a Cipher stream so that the relaying node cannot read the traffic.
-* In addition to storing peer information the local database is replicated with every node in the network.
-This means that in order to join the swarm **a user only needs to connect to one node in the swarm** and will then be able to get signals to every other peer and share its active signal with every node in the swarm.